 ‘Enough!’ she said, decisive at last.
 She wasn’t, she told herself, a Bargain Basement woman, however tiptoey.
 Not even in a bookshop.
 She had aspirations, she was ‘upwardly mobile’.
 She laughed at herself again, and took the first step towards the Unbargain Unbasement.

 The stairs led to a room that appeared to be like all the others.
-There were no special displays or obvious rarities, and not the locked cabinets that Susan had been expecting.
+There were no special displays or obvious rarities, and not the locked cabinets that Harriet had been expecting.
 There were just ordinary shelves, with books that looked no different from the thousands in the shop below.
-Susan looked around, puzzled.
+Harriet looked around, puzzled.
 Was the sign just a joke?
 Maybe.
 At one side of the room was an opening, hardly more than a cubby-hole, and she wandered over to see if there was anything exciting there.
 Not really.
 A few more shelves, a few more dull books.
 And on a top shelf, on its own, a single book that she noticed was genuinely covered in dust.
 Clearly this was not a frequently visited part of the bookshop.
 Idly she picked the book up and blew on it.
-The hardback covers were of a dull brown cloth, and removing the light layer of dust revealed nothing.
-She turned it to look at the spine, and read the title: The Corruption of Indigo Ibex.
+The hardback covers were of a dark grey cloth, and removing the layer of dust revealed black lettering that was hard to make out.
+She brushed the cover completely clean, and read the title: The Corruption of Indigo Ibex.

-She looked briefly around, but nothing else caught her eye so she went back down the stairs.
+She looked briefly around, but nothing else attracted her attention so she went back down the stairs.
 As she went through the shop and approached the desk to pay, she wondered how the young man would react.
 He couldn’t fail to comment on the daft title, and he’d have to explain about the price.

 She was completely mistaken.
 He took the book and wrote the title in his sales file as if she was buying a copy of Jane Eyre.
 He hardly looked at her as he said, ‘£6.66 please,’ and although she gave him a £10 note he didn’t respond to her conspiratorial smile.
 She was on the brink of making a comment, but something about his neutral manner stopped her.
 If he wasn’t behaving as if there was something extraordinary here, she could make herself look foolish by pretending that there was.
 In the end she took the £3.34 change in silence, thanked him politely, and went out.